go-orb/go-orb/README.md

 #### Linted and analyzed

-We make sure everything is linted and staticaly analyzed by golangcli-lint.
-This is enforced by CI/CD pipelines here on github.
+Everything is linted and staticaly analyzed by golangcli-lint, enforced with CI/CD pipelines on github.

 ## Community